sbt/sbt-pgp/src/jekyll/usage.md

 ## Avoiding the password fiasco ##

-The PGP plugin will ask for your password once, for every task that requires the use of the PGP signatures.
+The PGP plugin will ask for your password once, and cache it for the duration of the SBT process.
 The prompt will look something like this:

     Please enter your PGP passphrase> ***********